Comparison guide

 | Several expenses and repayments with one person | Running balance or app | The current balance changes after each expense and repayment. |

-| Family reimbursements or parent expenses | Template first, app if ongoing | The record often needs categories, dates, repayments, and a clear history. |
+| Family reimbursements or parent expenses | Template first for a manual record; Elderly Parent Expense Tracker if parent-related costs are ongoing; Family Reimbursement Tracker for broader family costs | The record often needs categories, dates, sibling reimbursements, repayments, recurring charges, and a clear history. |

 | Roommate bills | Roommate calculator for one month, app if repeated | Rent, utilities, groceries, repayments, and previous balances can carry forward. |